JoelLogan/joellogan.github.io/index.md

 ## Getting Started

-To download and start using this project, please visit the [documentation](https://joellogan.github.io/docs/index.html)
+To download and start using this project, please visit the [documentation](https://joellogan.github.io/docs/index.html) site and follow the instructions listed.

 ## Support